jbcodeforce/jbcodeforce.github.io/docs/techno/atlas.md

 * Define new types See project [eda-governance](https://github.com/jbcodeforce/eda-governance):

-example define a Kafka_Cluster type to be an Infrastructure
+Her is an example defining a Kafka_Cluster type to be an Infrastructure

 ```json
 "entityDefs": [